 Suddenly, after you turn 40, 45, or 50, you cannot read the restaurant menus or small prints.
 This is NOT the curse of reaching middle age, as you might have been told.

-It’ a common belief by both the popular and scientific world that old-sight is unavoidable consequence as we age.
+It’ a common belief that poor reading vision is unavoidable consequence as we age.
 Natural vision students who are over 40 told me what their eye doctors said, “You are over 40, your eyesight is downhill from here,” or “You are just getting old, nothing else can be done,” or “Your lens is hard as a stone, nobody can help you with that.”

 There are, however, many people who are well over the age of 40, 45, 50, even 90 have perfect vision at all distances.
-These non-presbyopians can read fine prints at 4-6 inches away from their face and be able to avoid reading glasses.
+These non-presbyopians can read fine prints at 4-6 inches away from their face and do not need reading glasses or magnifying glass to see small objects in detail.

 Easy to Correct Naturally!